 For many SEO enthusiasts, writing an eCommerce meta description might not be a breeze.

-After all, we are confined by characters, have no idea what to share, and also – will Google even crawl the description are pick something from within the page?
+After all, we are confined by characters, have no idea what to share, and also – will Google even crawl the description or pick something from within the page?

 But I have started seeing creativity brewing under confined spaces.

-In this article, I’ll be sharing how to write an absolute eCommerce meta description for your Home page, Product pages, and category pages as well.
+In this article, I’ll be sharing how to write absolute eCommerce meta descriptions for your Home page, Product pages, and category pages.

 While the characters are limited, there’s a lot that we are going to discuss here.
 So without taking any more time, let’s get started.

 A meta description is a short description of the content that viewers can read and learn about the particular search result before they decide to click on it.

 A meta description helps both the user and the search engine to determine the relevance of the page according to the search query and intent.

 Here, the search query is generally the keywords or phrases you are targeting to rank that page one.